 - are optimization heuristics shortcuts

 - are simpler than you probably thought

 - can use very simple functions

-- can be tricky to make converge well
+- can be tricky to figure out good rules

-... can be tricky to figure out exactly what the functions should do, especially for evaluating fitness and checking if you're done, so as to make the solutions converge quickly enough, and not ignore too many other very good solutions.
+... can be tricky to figure out exactly what the functions should do, especially for evaluating fitness and checking if you're done.
 This approach is also ...

 - are optimization heuristics shortcuts

 - are simpler than you probably thought

 - can use very simple functions

-- can be tricky to make converge well
+- can be tricky to figure out good rules

-- are a widely applicable abstraction
+- applicable to a wide variety of problems

-... a sufficiently widely applicable abstraction, that it can be used for a huge variety of problems, including ones so complex that ...
+... applicable to a huge variety of problems, including ones so complex that ...

 - are optimization heuristics shortcuts

 - are simpler than you probably thought

 - can use very simple functions

-- can be tricky to make converge well
+- can be tricky to figure out good rules

-- are a widely applicable abstraction
+- applicable to a wide variety of problems

 - can create solutions humans would not

-... a semi-random algorithm can come up with excellent solutions that we humans would never have thought of.
+... they can come up with excellent solutions that we humans would never have thought of.